-We believe there are no gaps in the evidence required for this policy.
+We believe there are no gaps in the evidence required for these policies.

-4. Might the application of this policy/practice lead to discrimination, harassment or victimisation?
+4. Might the application of these policies/practices lead to discrimination, harassment or victimisation?
 Might it result in less favourable treatment for particular equality groups or give rise to indirect discrimination?
-No
+No.